 Southwest is a great option, especially if you have the Southwest Companion Pass.
 The pass allows you to bring a companion with you on any Southwest flight for only the cost of taxes (~$6 each way in the US) on both paid and award tickets.
 Yes, that means you can redeem your Southwest points for your flight, pay ~$6 in taxes, and bring a companion along for no additional points and ~$6 more!

-Southwest flies from Orlando to 40+ destinations within the US all year and they fly to 10+ more destinations seasonally.
+Southwest flies from Orlando to over destinations within the US all year and they fly to more than 10 destinations seasonally.

 Let’s take a look at some typical cash and points prices on popular one-way Southwest routes for late-summer travel.

 - Indianapolis (IND) to Orlando — $82 to $117 or 4,911 to 7,401 points

 - Las Vegas (LAS) to Orlando — $159 to $216 or 10,449 to 12,553 points